 Indian, Malay, Thai, Indonesian, Bhutan and Mexican food are mostly peppered with chili and various spices—known acid reflux triggers.
-While tolerance to hot stuffs is highly individual, eating “hot” food items will only make you retch in pain.
-Opt instead for milder, if not, non-spicy foods.
+While tolerance to spicy food is highly individual, eating “hot” food items can certainly lead to pain.
+Instead choose milder, non-spicy foods when possible.

-One of the offshoots of recurring acid reflux is bad breath.
-But when you feel like grabbing some mint, consider the repercussions it brings to your sphincter muscles.
+One of the results of recurring acid reflux is bad breath.
+But when you feel like grabbing some mint, consider the repercussions it may have on your esophageal sphincter muscles.
 Peppermint relaxes them and can easily allow acid to back-flow into your throat.
-In the same light, avoid tea and other mint-based products like chewing gums and candies as well.
+In the same way, avoid tea and other mint-based products like chewing gums and candies as well.
 Consider chewing fresh ginger instead.

 6. Fatty Foods

 What do avocadoes, cheese plates, nuts, and juicy red meat steaks have in common?
-Though, these foods are known to be low in acid, they are high in fat which can slow down digestion.
-This somehow heightens the pressure on the esophageal sphincter causing acid reflux symptoms to set in.
-When eating steak, consider trimming the fat and lower the portion, too.
-Cheese serving must also be limited into a two-dice size.
+Though, these foods are known to be low in acid, they are high in fats (both good and bad).
+However this can slow down digestion.
+This then heightens the pressure on the esophageal sphincter causing acid reflux symptoms to set in.
+When eating steak, consider trimming the fat and also lower the portion to reduce the load on your digestive system.
+Cheese servings should also be limited into a two-dice size.

 7. Alcohol and Carbonated Beverages

 Some people drink alcoholic and carbonated beverages to relieve pressure from their stomach—which is just plain wrong!
 Just because one is able to belch doesn’t necessarily mean that acidic backflow can be prevented.
 These two type of drinks are not only bad for the health, both can also worsen or trigger symptoms of acid reflux like heartburn.
-A healthy alternative again is to drink ginger ale or ginger-based tea.
+As mentioned previously, a healthy alternative is to drink ginger ale or a ginger-based tea.